Best Things to Do In Kyoto with Toddlers and Kids

 They also sell diapers, clothes, bath products, and anything else you may need on your trip.
 Another place to try would be Nishimatsuya, also located near Kyoto Station in the Kyoto Yodobashi Building.

 If you need help figuring out diapers, read my guides on tape-type diapers (looks at diapers for newborns but applies to older babies as well) and pull-up-type diapers.
+I also have a guide just for parents visiting Japan on where to buy diapers and a guide on formula in Japan.

 Try Not to Use Strollers in Kyoto